CodeBlock-Dev/CodeBlock.DevKit.SaaS.Example/README.md

 - **Analytics & Insights**: Track who's interested in your story
 - **Multiple Plans**: From Essential (20 facts) to Premium (100 facts) with unlimited contacts

-## 🎯 Why Create Your Fact Page?

-### Build Deeper Connections
-Share intimate facts and stories that create authentic relationships based on genuine understanding.

-### Share Without Judgment
-Express your failures, achievements, and secrets without fear of judgment.
-Create a safe space to be authentically yourself.

-### Find Your Perfect Match
-Help others discover shared interests, values, and personality traits.
-Your page becomes a magnet for like-minded people.

-### Boost Your Online Presence
-Get discovered by search engines and AI models.
-Track analytics to see who's interested in your story.

 ## 🏗️ Built With CodeBlock DevKit

 This project is built using the [CodeBlock DevKit SaaS Template](https://github.com/CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template) and serves as both: